 Why is it important to let your child play alone?

-Rather than relying on us to tell them what to do, kids develop their imagination.
-They tinker with distractions.
-They can even pass the time in “boring” settings, such as in a waiting room or standing in line.
-These skills will help them develop the ability to delay gratification.
+Rather than relying on you to tell him what to do, he’ll develop his imagination and tinker with distractions.
+He can even pass the time in typical “boring” settings, like a waiting room or standing in line.
+These skills will help him develop the ability to delay gratification.

 5. Say “no” to your child

-The funny thing with saying “no” and setting limits is that kids actually need them.
-Sure, they fight it at the moment, but the alternative—letting them get everything they want—doesn’t feel good to them.
+The funny thing with saying “no” and setting limits is that your child actually needs them.
+Sure, he fights it at the moment, but the alternative—letting him get everything he wants—doesn’t feel good to him.

-Setting boundaries reassures kids we care enough to enforce limits rather than shrugging our shoulders and agreeing all the time.
+Setting boundaries reassures him that you care enough to enforce limits rather than agreeing all the time.

-The happy balance is setting limits while still providing freedom to explore.
-Think of it as a fence: you need something to contain kids from running wild, but with enough space to play and grow.
+The happy balance is setting limits while still providing the freedom to explore.
+Think of horses in a fence: you need something to contain the horses from running wild, but with enough space to move around.

 Be firm where it matters, whether it’s buying impulsive toys or establishing set bedtimes, and allow flexibility for the rest.
-Kids will learn they can’t always get what they want.
+He’ll learn he can’t always get what he wants.

 6. Have your child create wish lists

-Writing lists is an excellent habit to establish now.
-Your child learns to plan for the future instead of expecting everything she wants right away.
+Writing lists is an excellent habit to establish now, even in childhood.
+Your child learns to plan for the future instead of expecting everything he wants right away.

-Lists help her prioritize and see which items she truly wants.
-You can help her write lists for special items she’d like to have with the agreement to only buy one or two.
-These limits force her to practice waiting for certain circumstances to happen (such as having enough money saved or time passed, for instance).
+Lists help him prioritize and see which items he truly wants.
+You can help him write lists for special items he’d like to have, with the agreement to only buy one or two.
+These limits force him to avoid instant gratification, like saving enough money or waiting for the holidays.

-And lists also teaches her how to save buy a coveted item or wait for an upcoming event.
-This will teach her to save as an adult, as well as develop the discipline to set aside money for important but distant goals such as retirement or a down payment.
+And lists also teaches him how to save buy a coveted item or wait for an upcoming event, a skill he’ll need in adulthood.
+He’ll develop the discipline to set money aside for important but distant goals like retirement or a down payment.